jameshuang101/kidney_mri_registration/README.md

 # Background & Motivation
-Problem: Respiratory motion during 3D DCE-MRI corrupts kidney images, biasing downstream kinetic analyses (e.g., blood flow, GFR).
+**Problem**: Respiratory motion during 3D DCE-MRI corrupts kidney images, biasing downstream kinetic analyses (e.g., blood flow, GFR).

-Prior Work: Traditional affine/non-rigid methods (optical flow, demons) can reduce motion but may alter intensity signals and are slow.
+**Prior Work**: Traditional affine/non-rigid methods (optical flow, demons) can reduce motion but may alter intensity signals and are slow.
 Deep networks (VoxelMorph, Quicksilver) excel in brain, liver, lung, but have not been applied to abdominal DCE-MRI.

-Goal: Develop a two-stage, unsupervised deep-learning pipeline (affine → deformable) to correct kidney motion in 4D DCE-MRI, improving both speed and registration fidelity.
+**Goal**: Develop a two-stage, unsupervised deep-learning pipeline (affine → deformable) to correct kidney motion in 4D DCE-MRI, improving both speed and registration fidelity.

 # Data & Preprocessing
-Dataset: DCE-MRI from 20 patients, each with 39 dynamic phases (pre-contrast through nephrographic), acquired on Philips 3T.
+**Dataset**: DCE-MRI from 20 patients, each with 39 dynamic phases (pre-contrast through nephrographic), acquired on Philips 3T.

-Preprocessing:
+**Preprocessing**:
 * Manual kidney segmentation on each slice (AnalyzePro).

 * Crop to kidney region, convert to 8-bit, resize to 224×384 (bilinear).